sst/sst/www/docs/learn/queries-and-mutations.md

 <ChangeText>

-In `services/functions/graphql/types/article.ts`, and add this above the `createArticle` mutation:
+In `services/functions/graphql/types/article.ts`, add this above the `createArticle` mutation:

 </ChangeText>